bootstrapworld/curriculum/lessons/correlations/langs/en-us/slides.md

 **_Strength:_ how closely the two variables are correlated.**

-- A relationship is *strong* if knowing the x-value of a data point gives us a very good idea of what its y-value will be.
+- **A relationship is strong if knowing the x-value of a data point gives us a very good idea of what its y-value will be**.
 A strong linear relationship means that the points in the scatter plot are all clustered _tightly_ around an invisible line.
-- A relationship is *weak* if x tells us little about y.
+- **A relationship is weak if x tells us little about y**.
 A weak linear relationship means that the cloud of points is scattered very _loosely_ around the line.

 <!--
 Example of a strong relationship: knowing a student's age gives us a very good idea of what grade they're in